 The River Lambourn SAC is a site of approximately 27 hectares located wholly within West Berkshire and consists of the River Lambourn water body.
 The Lambourn supports Bullhead (Cottus gobio) populations inhabiting chalk streams in central southern England.
 Good water quality, coarse sediments and extensive beds of submerged plants provide an excellent habitat for the species.
 The presence of Brook lamprey (Lampetra planeri) is also a qualifying feature of the site.
+In March 2022, Natural England released a list of habitats sites in unfavourable condition due to nutrients, where new development may have an adverse effect by contributing additional nutrients and therefore where nutrient neutrality is a potential solution to enable development to proceed.
+The River Lambourn SAC was included in this list as being in unfavourable condition due to high concentrations of the nutrient Phosphorus and a Nutrient Neutrality Catchment Area (NNCA) was defined.

 The Kennet Valley Alderwoods SAC consists of two sites of approximately 56 hectares in total located within West Berkshire in the Kennet floodplain.
 Its general site characteristic is of broad leaved deciduous woodland.
 The woodlands are the largest remaining fragments of damp, ash-alder woodland in the Kennet floodplain area.
 The conservation of the site is dependent upon maintaining a constantly high groundwater level.

-Hartslock Wood is a SAC located just outside the West Berkshire boundary in South Oxfordshire.
+Hartslock Wood SAC is located just outside the West Berkshire boundary in South Oxfordshire.
 Hackpen Hill is a 35.8 hectare SAC site located in the Vale of White Horse approximately 2km north of West Berkshire's border.